nathanbarrtech1/LAME_ATTACK/README.md

 # LAME_ATTACK

 This a Legend of Zelda Inspired Game.
 The game itself is not a fully fleshed out game, instead it consists of a series of features that can be used in the creation of a full game.
 Primarily, it is lacking a story line.

+Here is a description of each file contained within this project outside of existing libraries used:
+GameFunctions: Contains the functions used in the game loop including collision detection, input response, game initialization

 Below are the primary features showcased in this project.